-Leaving Oputere in the morning we headed for Whangamata for a quick stop and a few supplies at the local New World, Sarah’s brother used to have a place just behind the store so I took these photo’s to send him as a reminder.
+Leaving Oputere in the morning we headed for Whangamata for a quick stop and a few supplies at the local New World, Sarah’s brother used to have a place just behind the store, so I took these photo’s to send him as a reminder.

-I have driven through Waihi so many times and seen the old pump house but have never stopped and looked so we found parking just down the road and wandered up to the mine site
+I have driven through Waihi so many times and seen the old pump house but have never stopped and looked, so we found parking just down the road and wandered up to the mine site

-Over 400 locals lost their lives in WW1 and they have created a remembrance walk around the top of the open pit with a poppy for each life lost, very sad to think about the impact it would have had on the local community and seeing all the Poppies really brings it home.
+Over 400 locals lost their lives in WW1, and they have created a remembrance walk around the top of the open pit with a poppy for each life lost, very sad to think about the impact it would have had on the local community and seeing all the Poppies really brings it home.

-We arrived at the Bowentown Motorcamp to spend the night with power as we needed to recharge the batteries on the bikes ready for the ride ahead the next day, otherwise we would have stayed at one of the many freedom camping areas. at $25 per person per night (shoulder rate) I thought it was expensive but it was a great spot and we did get a spot right next to the beach.
-The camp was very well set up with all the features you could want and some cute accommodation in the shape of the VW’s with a double bed and breakfast bar.
-They also had a number of cabins and motel type units that had a large group of Korean tourists staying the night.
+We arrived at the Bowentown Motorcamp to spend the night with power as we needed to recharge the batteries on the bikes ready for the ride ahead the next day.
+Otherwise, we would have stayed at one of the many freedom camping areas.
+At $25 per person per night (shoulder rate) I thought it was expensive, but it was a great spot, and we did get a place right next to the beach.
+The camp was very well set up with all the features you could want and some charming accommodation in the shape of the VW’s with a double bed and breakfast bar.
+They also had several cabins and motel type units that had a large group of Korean tourists staying the night.

-4 nights away with 2 of my boys was a wonderful time and I hope that I can do it again but with all 3 of them when they can all get the time off work at the same time.
+4 nights away with 2 of my boys was a wonderful time, and I hope that I can do it again but with all 3 of them when they can all get the time off work at the same time.